Professional Disclosure Statement

 -Reduced fees may be negotiated in cases of financial hardship.

 -I typically schedule sessions for once per week, but we can make adjustments as needed.

 -I ask that you notify me 48 hours prior to your scheduled session time if you will be unable to attend.
-In the event of a cancellation with less than 24-hour notice, I will add the session fee to your balance, due before the next session, or I will run the payment card on file for the regular session fee.
+In the event of a cancellation/request to reschedule with less than 24-hour notice, I will add the session fee to your balance, due before the next session, or I will run the payment card on file for the regular session fee.